When Should You Take The Leap To Be A Single Mother By Choice?

 Unfortunately, if you’re over 37, freezing your eggs may not be worth it–though you need to talk to a doctor to assess your own fertility.
 Instead, I’d advise getting a fertility check so you have a baseline idea of how your fertility is doing.

 Many of us spend ample time and energy trying not to get pregnant.
 We forget that our OB/GYN can also be a guide if you want to get pregnant, giving you an overview of your fertility by running some basic blood tests such as FSH, estradiol and other hormones.
 You can also ask them to check your AMH and resting follicle count, though sometimes these tests are only done by fertility specialists.
+(Check out my article on how to prepare for your first visit to a fertility doctor).

 Your results should give you an idea of where your body’s at.
 Yet, the numbers from these tests only reveal an indication of what’s going on.
 They are not predictive.
 And, remember that fertility can change overnight but it’s better to have some sense of how fertile you are at this point in time in order to assess egg freezing and/or waiting longer.